Emergency Services: When to Call Equine Field Service Immediately

 - If a laceration (cut) is over a joint or tendon, if bone is exposed, if stitches are needed, or if the bleeding won&'t stop.

 - If your horse becomes depressed or lethargic, stops eating, or has a high (>102oF) temperature.

 - Remain calm and remove all non-essential people from the area.

 - Carefully assess your horse – remember a horse may act differently when scared or painful.

-- For colic, call Equine Community Practice before giving any medications.
+- For colic, call Equine Field Service before giving any medications.
 If your horse is trying to roll or go down, you can walk him/her until you talk to your vet.

 - For lacerations, gently clean with warm water and mild soap; apply pressure to stop bleeding.
 You can apply a light bandage to keep the wound clean while you wait for the on-call veterinarian.

-- For eye emergencies – call Equine Community Practice – do not attempt to clean or apply any ointment; do not wait a day.
+- For eye emergencies – call Equine Field Service – do not attempt to clean or apply any ointment; do not wait a day.

 - When you call, state your name and emergency calmly.
 Clearly provide your contact phone number.
 Keep your phone with you, or have someone stay by the phone until the vet calls you back.